-The better you understand hair the better you can maintain it.
-Structurally, it consists of three layers: An inner fiber called the medulla, a middle layer called the cortex (where color resides, natural and otherwise) – sealed within an outer shell called the cuticle, which ideally is flat, smooth, and reflective so it appears glossy when healthy.
-But when hair is damaged, the cuticle is raised, possibly chipped, probably fragile, makes hair tangle easily and lose its luster.
+The better you understand hair, the better you can maintain it.
+Structurally, hair strands consist of three layers: An inner fiber called the medulla, a middle layer called the cortex (where color resides, natural and otherwise) – sealed within an outer shell called the cuticle, which ideally is flat, smooth, and reflective so it appears glossy when healthy.
+But when hair is damaged, the cuticle is raised, possibly chipped, and probably fragile.
+This makes hair tangle easily and lose its luster.

 Hair is very much like a delicate fabric, and you wouldn’t wash your one-and-only cashmere sweater in harsh detergent and bleach and then throw it into a hot dryer, would you?
 Of course not!
 So think about caring for your hair with the same TLC.

-Washing rule number one: sulfates do not belong on your head (or anywhere else on your body).
+Washing rule number one: sulfates do not belong on your hair (or anywhere else on your body, for that matter).
 These potentially toxic chemicals give shampoos their suds, but they can also dry out hair, and strip color and natural oils.
 Cleaning floors?
 Maybe.
 Washing hair?
 Never.

 You wouldn’t wash your one-and-only cashmere sweater in harsh detergent and bleach and then throw it into a hot dryer, would you?
 Of course not!

-Instead, look into detergent-free alternatives!
-Naturally, we recommend New Wash; it cleans with a special blend of Aloe Vera and essential oils and no detergent.
+Instead, look into sulfate-free alternatives!
+Naturally, we recommend New Wash; this hair wash cleans with a special blend of Aloe Vera and essential oils and no detergent.
 It doesn’t even lather (a small sacrifice for much better hair).
+By no longer stripping hair of its natural oils like traditional shampoo and conditioner do, the hair maintains its protective barrier which means no more over-production of oil (goodbye, oily hair!), less hair breakage and hair loss, longer lasting hair color and overall shinier, healthier hair.

 Anything that builds up on your scalp can compromise the health of follicles, potentially reducing the diameter of each hair as it grows, or inhibiting growth altogether.
-A thorough scalp massage on a regular basis is a simple and sensual act of self-care that also promotes robust growth – we recommend a shower Brush to help release dead skin and stimulate blood flow to bring more nutrients to your roots.
+A thorough scalp massage on a regular basis is a simple and sensual act of self-care that also promotes robust growth – we recommend a shower a scalp massage brush to help release dead skin and stimulate blood flow to bring more nutrients to your roots.

 Hot tools are cool – until you get burned.
 High-heat styling can strip away the cuticle or burn it, and your hair will never hold the body or wave you’re trying to create.
-So keep heat settings under 400°F, more than enough for any style.
+Try to avoid heat altogether where possible by choosing hair styling products that add texture, volume and hold.
+If you must use heat, keep heat settings under 400°F, more than enough for any style.
 Follow these tips:

 • Style like a pro: Choose professional grade appliances.